-Humpback whale season has commenced in Australia’s Coral Coast.
+Humpback whale season has commenced on Western Australia’s Coral Coast

 An estimated 40,000 humpback whales annually migrate along Western Australia’s coastline, and the World Heritage-listed Ningaloo Reef is the only place in the state where people have the opportunity to swim with these gentle giants.